-Our solution is to coach our clients to take action on this principle: The organization that engages in and resolves the most difficult discussions the quickest, has, and maintains a huge Competitive Advantage.
+Our solution is to coach our clients to take action on this principle: The organization that engages in and resolves the most difficult discussions the quickest has and maintains a huge Competitive Advantage.

+That difficult conversation you have been avoiding is actually a leadership opportunity.
 Here are three emotionally intelligent ways to engage in potentially challenging discussions:

 Say something like “I have an observation which I think might be difficult for you to hear.
 Could you suggest a good time and place to share it with you?”

 “Overall I think our relationship is good, but that’s a topic for another time.
 Right now I’d like to discuss my impression that you’ve been interrupting me in meetings.”

-Be vulnerable: “I need to discuss something with you, but I don’t know how to approach it.
+“I need to discuss something with you, but I don’t know how to approach it.
 Will you help me get started?”
 Remember that vulnerability is the conduit to trust, and trust is the foundation of all successful relationships.

 To sum up: Silence is your enemy when there is a need to resolve conflicts.
 Finding a way to address these issues is your best way to effect change.
 While you’re engaging others, remember to generate an atmosphere of Emotional Safety®.